Applicants must submit abstracts to the EPI|Lifestyle 2021 Scientific Sessions, scheduled for March 2–5 2021 in Chicago, Illinois.

 - Include a signed letter of endorsement from a department chair, advisor or other sponsor, certifying that you meet the eligibility criteria for this award and that the work presented in the abstract is yours.
 The letter should include your contribution to the formulation of the research hypothesis, data collection, analysis and interpretation.

-- Finalists will be asked to submit and curriculum vitae and an extended Manuscript.
+- Finalists will be asked to submit an extended Manuscript.

 For questions, please contact: